Jaso-N7/corgi-cover/README.md

 # corgi-cover

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to validate applications for an insurance policy.

+Insuricorp is about to launch a marketing campaign of a new "corgi cover" insuracenc policy.
+Only certain people are eligible to register for "corgi cover".
+To be eligible they must own a corgi and live in either Illinois, Washington, New York or Colorado.

+This is Challenge 1 taken from the Enterprise Clojure course.

 ## Usage

-FIXME

 ## License